bodommer/ExpectedForce/README.txt

 ---------------------------------------------------------------
 GENERAL USAGE
 Once compiled, an executable named ExpForce should appear.
-Execute it with any number of filenames as arguments (omit the ".txt" extension).
+Execute it with any number of filenames as arguments;

-example: ./ExpForce fb_full , where fb_full.txt contains a full, sorted edgelists such as 0  2
+example: ./ExpForce fb_full.txt , where fb_full.txt contains a full, sorted edgelists such as 0  2
 1  2
 2  0